berensp/berensp.github.io/_posts/2025-01-03-orthodoxy.md

 As for me, I'm just a sinner who's working out his salvation with fear and trembling.
 No lie.
 There's a Jungian principle called *Enantiodromia,* a running contrariwise.
 When a sapling is bent in one direction, you don't just push on it; you pull hard from the other side until it's straight.
 That's me with the Faith: I went seriously off course—that's as much specificity as you're going to get in that confession, Dear Reader—and I believe the Holy Spirit helped me find a traditional parish to "bend back"[^8].
 And I'm sure I'll be doing so for years to come, God willing.

-[^8]: To be clear, a huge ingredient in my "bending back" and my attraction to traditionalism is the fidelity to doctrine and the sound catechesis of the congregation, both of which make a huge difference (e.g., the people understanding that departed souls require prayer vs. another people "celebrating the life of" the departed and then never praying for them because they're assumed to be "in a better place" (i.e., Heaven) may have actual consequences.
+[^8]: To be clear, a huge ingredient in my "bending back" and my attraction to traditionalism is the fidelity to doctrine and the sound catechesis of the congregation, both of which make a huge difference (e.g., the people understanding that departed souls require prayer vs. another people "celebrating the life of" the departed and then never praying for them because they're assumed to be "in a better place" [i.e., Heaven] may have real consequences).
 But this piece isn't about *all* of traditionalism—just the liturgical aspects—even though the doctrinal aspects are arguably a lot more meaningful.

 I'd also liken it to cycling: I appreciate riding with stronger cyclists because when you've got someone to chase, someone to pull you up the climbs; you end up riding harder and stronger.
 Similarly, when a large segment of your parish is pretty committed to their faith lives, it helps you with your own piety (a virtuous cycle or flywheel).